bb-io/OpenAI/README.md

 ## Connecting

 Navigate to apps and search for OpenAI and click _Add Connection_.
-This application has two connection types: OpenAI and Azure OpenAI.
+This application has three connection types: OpenAI, Azure OpenAI, and OpenAI with an embedded model in the connection.
 You can select the connection you need from the dropdown menu.
 Please give your connection a name for future reference, e.g. 'My OpenAI Connection'.

 ![connection](image/README/common.png)